Coronavirus (COVID-19) is a new illness that can affect your lungs and airways. It’s caused by a virus called coronavirus.

 Coronavirus (COVID-19): UK government response

-Coronavirus (COVID-19): letter to the construction sector
+Coronavirus (COVID-19): letter to the retail sector

 COVID-19: guidance for employees, employers and businesses